flossi/rs_sivm/README.md

 For information about usage of the Factorator class, take a look at the demo file.

-Data for testing is available at ...
+A dataset for testing is available at https://www.ufz.de/record/dmp/archive/10591/de/

 Please note that the code has only been tested with Python 3.7.3 on Ubuntu 20.04.2 LTS.
 Error handling is almost non-existent.
 So expect bugs and problems in scalability when using code from this project.